Watchignite/Zepto_sql_project/README.md

 GROUP BY category
 ORDER BY total_revenue_by_category DESC;
 ```
+#### Objective:To measure the total potential revenue contribution of each category based on available stock and selling price, enabling category-level performance comparison.
 ### Q4) Products with MRP > ₹500 and Discount < 10%
 ```sql
 SELECT DISTINCT name, mrp, discount_percentage